UG-SaltyFish/Team-SaltyFish/README.md

 ## Deployment:<br>
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 ### Local:<br>
-To deploy this project in your local computer, you need to download [Node.js](https://nodejs.org/en/download/) firstly.<br>

 In the src/ directory, some available commands and scripts can be run in a cmd prompt:<br>
 ```
 npm install